-This first course in a four-part series of Case Conferences develops comprehensive psychodynamic case conceptualizations, including neurobiological and trauma-informed perspectives.
-Students integrate their current casework with theories, perspectives, and interventions from their first-year coursework.
-Emphasis is placed on the critical concept of including parents/caregivers in child and adolescent psychodynamic treatment and receive careful consultation about maintaining boundaries between parent work and adult individual therapy in this process.
-The Case Conceptualization Template is introduced, and students record casework progress on a weekly basis in a standard format.
-Oral presentations of current casework in a small group setting encourages a forum for stimulating dialogue under the guidance of the instructor.
+This first course in a four-part series of Case Conferences aims at developing comprehensive psychodynamic case conceptualizations integrating neurobiological and trauma-informed perspectives.
+Students enrich their current casework with theories, perspectives, and interventions from their first-year coursework.
+Emphasis is placed on the critical concept of including parents/caregivers in child and adolescent psychodynamic treatment.
+Application of interventions and technique are illustrated through case material and comprehensive case presentations, with special consideration given to diversity and cultural humility.
+Students distinguish between parent work and adult individual therapy and learn how to maintain boundaries in this process.
+Students are introduced to the Case Conceptualization Template and record casework progress on a weekly basis in a standard format.
+Students orally present current casework in a small group setting which encourages a forum for stimulating dialogue under the guidance of the instructor.